Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │                                                                 │
 │  3.
 HOPE IS DIRECTIONAL                                         │
 │     ───────────────────────                                     │
-│     • Not just any generation—MEANINGFUL generation           │
+│     • Not just any generation, MEANINGFUL generation          │
 │     • Hope is oriented toward actionable outcomes             │
 │     • Structure determines what can be generated              │
 │                                                                 │